meteofrance/meteonet/docs_src/english/getting-started.md

 ## Kaggle

-You are new to MeteoNet ?
+You are new to MeteoNet?
 You can start by looking at the data on [Kaggle](https://www.kaggle.com/katerpillar/meteonet) where you will find notebooks to help you explore, cross-check all data types and predict time series!
 You can contribute to challenges and/or propose yours!

 No need to install anything, you just have to create a Kaggle account and you can start playing with MeteoNet!